A Bold Step Toward Sustainable Food Autonomy

 A Model for North American Agriculture

 As the agriculture sector faces increasing pressure to reduce its carbon footprint while boosting productivity, this project stands out as a replicable model.
-It demonstrates how greenhouses can be leveraged not only to extend growing seasons but also to decarbonize food production, improve water efficiency, and shorten supply chains.
+It demonstrates how commercial glass greenhouses can be leveraged not only to extend growing seasons but also to decarbonize food production, improve water efficiency, and shorten supply chains.

 In a world where climate adaptation is no longer optional, the Sherrington Vermax glass greenhouse provides a powerful example of what’s possible when innovation meets vision.
 With operations now underway, Harnois Greenhouses and VegPro International are helping shape the future of agriculture—one crunchy, locally grown lettuce at a time.